-We use ordinary materials that often go overlooked as the focal point of our designs.
+We design using ordinary materials that often go overlooked.

 We believe in affirming purpose and beauty in the ordinary.
 Our primary design material is repurposed mirror.
 We hand select each mirror and inspect it for durability before we use it.